Alves dos Reis: The Ambaca affair

 In 1922, Ambaca, a railway company operating in Angola, was in financial crisis.
 Debt and shareholders were uneasy and the company's shares had fallen to a few escudos each.
-Alves realized that Portuguese government had lent the company's treasury $100,000 in an attempt to bail it out.
+Alves Reis realized that the Portuguese government had lent the company's treasury $100,000 in an attempt to bail it out.
 He quickly forged checks from his bank account in New York and bought the company with them.
-While the checks were travelling by sea (a voyage that took weeks) he transferred the money in company's treasury to his bank account and thus checks were cleared even though he did not have sufficient liquidity at the beginning.
-He used the remaining money in an attempt to take over the Angola Mining Company.
-He was found out before he could take total control of the company and was arrested in July 1924 in Porto for embezzling the Ambaca money.
+While the checks were travelling by sea (a voyage that took weeks) he transferred the money in the company's treasury to his bank account and thus the checks were cleared even though he did not have sufficient liquidity at the beginning.
+He used the remaining money in an attempt to take over the Angola Mining Company, though he was found out before he could take total control of the company and was arrested in July 1924 in Porto for embezzling the Ambaca money.
 He was arrested for 54 days and was released on 27 August 1924 because of a technicality; he blamed a criminal conspiracy for his arrest.